oliverius/logo/docs/part2.md

 and since the commands in LOGO are called **primitives** instead, we will use that word from now on.

-How do we encode the token types? if I were working in C# (or even typescript) I would use an **enum**.
+How do we encode the token types? if I were working in C# (or even typescript) we would use an **enum**.
-We don't have enums in javascript (and I won't enter the debate as to what is an enum) but we can take a look at how a typescript enum is transpiled to javascript using the [typescript playground](https://www.typescriptlang.org/play/index.html)
+We don't have enums in javascript (and I won't enter the debate as to what is an enum or not) but we can take a look at how a typescript enum is transpiled to javascript using the [typescript playground](https://www.typescriptlang.org/play/index.html)

 ![Typescript playground - enum](/img/part2_typescript_enum_to_javascript.png)